-- 1. Serve as an administrative committee under the leadership of the union Vice President for Education. - 2.
-Initiate additions, revisions, and/or deletions to the Education Code and recommend the additions, revisions, and/or deletions to the union board of education in collaboration with the Educational Leadership Council and the Education Council. - 3.
+- 2. Initiate additions, revisions, and/or deletions to the Education Code and recommend the additions, revisions, and/or deletions to the union board of education in collaboration with the Educational Leadership Council and the Education Council. - 3.
 Initiate and/or approve union-wide plans and activities affecting the schools in the union in collaboration with the Educational Leadership Council and the Education Council. - 4.
 Process and approve recommendations for union-wide plans and activities in collaboration with the Educational Leadership Council, the Education Councils and the Curriculum Advisory, and submit recommendations to the union board of education for action, as appropriate. - 5.
 Establish guidelines for local conference school calendars.